All Collections

 • The schedule can be found on the PlayVS website.

-These Rules apply only to official PlayVS sponsored events and not to other competitions, tournaments or organized esports.
+These Rules apply only to official PlayVS-sponsored events and not to other competitions, tournaments, or organized esports.
 Additional rules may be released regarding Playoffs.

 These Rules are designed solely to ensure the integrity of the system established by PlayVS for the organized play of esports and a competitive balance among the teams that play at the youth level.
 Standardized rules benefit all parties who are involved in esports, including the teams, players, and adult sponsors.
 Additionally, the field of esports competitions is still relatively new and changing rapidly.
 Thus, these Official Rules will evolve in real-time to keep pace with those changes.